Bruce Goldstein: Publicity and The Thalia

 which had their New York premieres at the Bleecker.

 After a two-year stint in London, working as production manager for a fashion forecasting company in Chelsea, Goldstein returned to New York to work as programmer, publicist, and co-director of the Thalia Theater, a revival house on the Upper West Side.
 While at the theater, he and Thalia owner Richard Schwarz produced a compilation film called Hollywood Out-takes and Rare Footage, which had national distribution through their own company, Manhattan Movietime.
-Both Hugh Hefner and then-First Lady Nancy Reagan requested prints for their own private screenings.
 While at the Thalia, Goldstein developed his flair for ballyhoo, putting on well-publicized events like a “Fay Way Scream-Alike” contest on the 50th anniversary of the premiere of King Kong at Radio City Music Hall.
 He'd later create similar events for Film Forum, including a Betty Boop Look-A-like Contest, and recreations of William Castle gimmicks "Percept-o" and "Emerge-O" for The Tingler and House on Haunted Hill, respectively.
 After leaving the Thalia in 1984, Goldstein began the p.r. firm of Falco & Goldstein (his imaginary partner, Sidney Falco, was the character played by Tony Curtis in Sweet Smell of Success), with clients including New Yorker Films, Kino International, and Warner Bros.
 Animation.